webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 In order for OpenVDMv2 to properly store data serveral directories must be created on the PortOffice machine.

-- #CruiseData# - This is the location where the Cruise Data directories will be located.
+-**CruiseData** - This is the location where the Cruise Data directories will be located.

-The Location of the #CruiseData# needs to be large enough to hold multiple cruises worth of data.
-In typical installation of OpenVDMv2 - Port Office, the location of the FTPRoot is on dedicated hardware (internal RAID array).
+The Location of the **CruiseData** needs to be large enough to hold multiple cruises worth of data.
+In typical installation of OpenVDMv2 - Port Office, the location of the **CruiseData** is on dedicated hardware (internal RAID array).
 In these cases the volume is mounted at boot by the OS to a specific location (i.e. `/mnt/vault`).
 Instructions on mounting volumes at boot is beyond the scope of these installation procedures however.

-For the purposes of these installation instructions the parent folder for #CruiseData# will be a large RAID array located at: /mnt/vault and the user that will retain ownership of these folders will be "survey"
+For the purposes of these installation instructions the parent folder for **CruiseData** will be a large RAID array located at: /mnt/vault and the user that will retain ownership of these folders will be "survey"

 ```
 sudo mkdir -p /mnt/vault/CruiseData